php-mime-mail-parser/php-mime-mail-parser/README.md

 ## Postfix configuration to manage email from a mail server

-Next you need to forward emails to this script above.
-For that I'm using [Postfix](http://www.postfix.org/) like a mail server, you need to configure /etc/postfix/master.cf
+To forward mails from [Postfix](http://www.postfix.org/) to the PHP script above, add this line at the end of your `/etc/postfix/master.cf`

-Add this line at the end of the file (specify myhook to send all emails to the script test.php)
+(to specify myhook to send all emails to the script `test.php`):

 ```
 myhook unix - n n - - pipe
   				flags=F user=www-data argv=php -c /etc/php5/apache2/php.ini -f /var/www/test.php ${sender} ${size} ${recipient}